NinaZumel/NinaZumel.github.io/content/blog/2024-10-17-twelve-coins.md

 ## Some Further Discussion

 After we finished our solution, we dug into some others.
-According to the Guy and Nowakowski paper, Freeman J. Dyson gave an "elegant" general solution to this problem (resolve $N$ coins in $n$ weighings) in 1946.{% marginnote "dyson", "Dyson, Freeman J. \"Note 1931--The problem of the pennies,\" *The Mathematical Gazette* Vol. 30, No 291) (October 1946).
+As referenced by Guy and Nowakowski, Freeman J. Dyson gave an "elegant" solution to the general problem (resolve $N$ coins in $n$ weighings) in 1946.{% marginnote "dyson", "Dyson, Freeman J. \"Note 1931--The problem of the pennies,\" *The Mathematical Gazette* Vol. 30, No 291) (October 1946).
 [JSTOR link](https://www.jstor.org/stable/3611225)" %}It is an *oblivious* solution, meaning Dyson predefines a sequence of weighings, which at the end is guaranteed to identify the dud (if there is one) and its weight, or report that there is no dud.
 This contrasts with our---and I suspect, most---solutions, that determine the next weighing after seeing the results of the previous one.
 I imagine it is far more automatable than a solution like ours.
-In broad strokes, it seems to be a solution in the spirit of the [Four Weights problem](https://ninazumel.com/blog/2024-09-29-four-weights/): it involves labeling the coins with a trinary representation.
+In broad strokes, it seems to be an approach in the spirit of the [Four Weights Puzzle](https://ninazumel.com/blog/2024-09-29-four-weights/): it involves labeling the coins with a trinary representation.

 Dyson (and others) also show that twelve coins is the most that you can resolve in three weighings, under the conditions I gave in the problem statement.
 I suspect (though I don't see a proof for it, and I'm too lazy to prove it myself) that if we relax the problem to assume that there *is* a dud, and try to identify it, but not necessarily its weight, we can resolve up to thirteen coins in three weighings.{% marginnote "extracoin", "Dyson does show that if you have one extra coin that is known to be good, you can resolve 13 unknown coins in three weighings (and determine the weight of a dud)." %}

-If you remove the accomodation that coins are distinguishable in the balance pan (meaning that once you dump a bunch of coins in the pan, you can't tell where any individual coin came from), the maximum number of coins you can resolve appears to be ten (from a formula given by Guy and Nowakowski).
+If you remove the accomodation that coins are distinguishable in the balance pan (meaning that once you dump a bunch of coins in the pan, you can't tell where any individual coin came from), the maximum number of coins you can resolve in three weighings appears to be ten (from a formula given by Guy and Nowakowski).